 1) The very first boxes were plain white, and had black block lettering indicating the piece number and name.
 The first item numbers also had letters after the number, ala 1041a, 1042b.
 These letters were later dropped because they were redundant - the item numbers were already unique, so there was no need to complicate things.
-Very few of these boxes were produced - only the first batch shipped.
+These were used for the pre-production pieces.

 2) Next came plain white boxes with the Panton stickers and a separate stickers for item number, the block lettering was dropped.

 3) Next came the plain white boxes with the Panton stickers with item number on the large sticker.

 4) Then came the yellow boxes with the Krystonia logo and piece number on the stickers.